Canada Fragrance Allergens in Cosmetics: New Rules for 2026

 An important exception applies when a fragrance allergen is also subject to restrictions under the Cosmetic Ingredient Hotlist.

-In these cases, the concentration or concentration range may still be required in the CNF.
+In these cases, the concentration or concentration range remains mandatory.

 Examples include: